ann-susan-gregory/Celeb_Search-Using-OpenAI/README.md

 # Celeb_Search-Using-OpenAI
-Langchain using OpenAI api
+Langchain using OpenAI api/
-This is a basic chatbot designed to know more about Indian Celebrities.
-Note:create a constants.py file containing openai_key=''
+This is a basic chatbot designed to know more about Indian Celebrities./ Note:create a constants.py file containing openai_key=''